 When operating in cold weather the house is heated above the floor, SOME heat makes it into the basement.
 The electric water heater in the large storage bay is toasty on it’s own and I have added Wet Bay Heat.
 The only part of the system that is still at risk of freezing is the Atwood all the way in the back of the bus, and the lines leading to and from it through poorly heated spaces.
 So, the main objective here is to be able to blow out the Atwood, and then bypass it.
 In addition I want to be able to blow out the electric hot water heater without having to disconnect hoses.
 Just move valves….
 More exactly, in addition to running as described above I want to be able to:

-- Be able to blow out just the Atwood water heater and it’s supply/return line to the wet bay without blowing the rest of the system.
+- Be able to blow out/pink just the Atwood water heater and it’s supply/return line to the wet bay without winterizing the rest of the system.

 - Operate the water system with just the electric water heater and the Atwood bypassed and dry/winterized with pink.

 Notes about blowing out with compressed air: I just use a chuck with a rubber tip on it and hold it to the cold side drain line.
 And, not shown on the diagram is the fact that you need to close all valves on the manifolds that are not in play.